Invoca/declare_schema/README.md

 infer the foreign key column.

 By default, `declare_schema` creates an index for `belongs_to` relations.
 If this default index is not desired, you can use `index: false` in the `belongs_to` expression.
-This may be the case if for example a different index already accounts for it.
+This may be the case if, for example, a different index already covers those columns at the front.

 ## The `has_and_belongs_to_many` Association
 Like the `belongs_to` association, `has_and_belongs_to_many` is outside of the `declare_schema ` block. `declare_schema` similarly
 infers foreign keys (and the intersection table).

 ## Ignored Tables
-If a table's schema or metadata are managed elsewhere, `declare_schema` probably should not alter it.
-Accordingly, `declare_schema` can be configured to ignore tables.
+If a table's schema or metadata are managed elsewhere, `declare_schema` can be instructed to ignore it by adding those table names to the array assigned to `Generators::DeclareSchema::Migration::Migrator.ignore_tables`.

-`declare_schema` by default ignores these tables:
-- The ActiveRecord `schema_info` table
-- The ActiveRecord schema migrations table (generally named `schema_migrations`)
-- The ActiveRecord internal metadata table (generally named `ar_internal_metadata`)
-- If defined/configured, the CGI ActiveRecordStore session table

-Additional tables can be ignored by configuring `Generators::DeclareSchema::Migration::Migrator.ignore_tables`.
 For example:

 ```ruby